cberner/redb/docs/design.md

    assumption, by default, in all modern versions.

 ## File format
 A redb database file consists of a header, and several B-trees:
-* free space tree: mapping from transaction ids to the list of pages they freed
+* pending free tree: mapping from transaction ids to the list of pages they freed
 * table tree: name -> table definition mapping of table names to their definitions
-* data tree(s) (per one table): key -> value mapping for table While logically separate, all the B-trees are stored in a single structure
+* data tree(s) (per one table): key -> value mapping for table

-Except for the database header, all other data structures are copy-on-write or append-only and may not be mutated in-place
+Except for the database header, all other data structures are copy-on-write.

+The database file begins with the database header, and is followed by one or more regions.
+Each region contains a header, and a data section which is split into many pages.
+These regions allow for efficient, dynamic, growth of the database file.

 ### Database header
-Mutable fields in the database header are all double buffered, so that writes occur on the inactive copy, which is then atomically promoted to the primary via the `field_mutex` field
-* magic number (immutable, 9 bytes): magic number
-* page_size (immutable, 1 byte): single byte, x, where `2^x` represents the size of pages
-* region_size: (immutable, 8 bytes): 64-bit unsigned little-endian integer, indicating the maximum number of usable bytes in a region
-* db_size: (immutable, 8 bytes): 64-bit unsigned little-endian integer, indicating the number of valid bytes in the database file
-* root1 (mutable, 8 bytes): 64-bit unsigned little-endian integer, indicating the offset
-  to the root page of the B-tree
-* root2 (mutable, 8 bytes): double buffer for `root1`
-* transaction_id1 (mutable, 8 bytes): 64-bit unsigned little-endian integer, monotonically
-  increasing id indicating the currently committed transaction
-* transaction_id2 (mutable, 8 bytes): double buffer for `transaction_id1`
-* version1 (mutable, 1 byte): single byte which must be `1`
-* version2 (mutable, 1 byte): double buffer for `version1`
-* field_mutex (mutable, 1 byte): either `1` indicating that the first version of each versioned field is valid, or `2` indicating that the second version of each versioned field is valid.
+The database header contains several immutable fields, such the database page size, region size, and a magic number.
+Transaction data is stored in a double buffered field, and the primary copy is managed by updating a single byte that controls which transaction pointer is the primary.

 ### Page allocator state
 The page allocator uses a two level allocator approach.
 The top level, the "region allocator", allocates regions of memory